Skip to main content

 In this example, once the mail is received and appears in the dashboard, we verify the envelope fields, specifically the From and Recipient values.

-If the envelope data matches the sender and recipient we configured, the rule will trigger and automatically assign the mail to the Finance team:
+If the envelope data matches the sender and recipient we configured, the rule will trigger and automatically assign the mail to the Finance team and tag it with Urgent:

 With the envelope-based rule above, any mail that: